The equational theory of the Weihrauch lattice with multiplication: Introduction

 \subsubsection{Related work in proof theory}

 We are not aware of axioms systems matching exactly those we provided for $(\ptWei, \sqcap, \times)$ in the literature.
 Despite of this, there are tentative connections to be made between notions of correctness in substructural logics being phrased in terms of graphs and our notion of reduction in terms of graphs.
-In particular, \cite{bgl} has a strikingly similar notion of reducibility between graphs generalizing boolean formulas.

-Although our notion of reducibility is more complex, this seems to indicate casting our axioms or our general notion of graph reducibility in a deep inference system might be of relevance in uncovering a complete axiomatization for the theories we consider.
+In particular, \cite{bgl} has a strikingly similar notion of reducibility between graphs generalizing boolean formulas. this seems to indicate casting our axioms or our general notion of graph reducibility in a deep inference system might be of relevance in uncovering a complete axiomatization for the theories we consider.